zoharsan/snowtire/README.md

     logger.addHandler(ch)
 ```
 This will generate a python_connector.log file where the notebook resides.
 Use the commands above to ssh into the image and examine the log.

+#### Stability: Notebook Hanging or Crashing on large datasets.

+Make sure you have enough memory allocated for your Docker Workstation, at least 4 GB.
+On Mac:

+- Stop all your docker images (See instructions above to stop/start docker images).
+- Click on the Docker Icon on the top right hand side of your Mac Menu bar.
+- Select Preferences
+- Select Resources
+- Set CPUs to minimum of 2.
+- Set Memory to 4 GB.
+- Click on Apply & Restart